Dynamics of Anyon Clusters in Fractional Quantum Hall Fluids: Bulk tunneling experiments

 \subsection{LDOS Measurement for Laughlin 1/3 Phase}

-The low-energy spectrum for a system containing three Laughlin 1/3 anyons with realistic electron-electron interactions has already been shown in Figure \ref{fig_l3qh_real} (a).
-The most tightly bound anyon cluster state ($\Delta M = 0$ state) lies at significantly higher energy than the other low-lying excitations.
-The simulated LDOS for FWHM $0.003$ and $0.005$ under e-e Coulomb interaction and $\lambda=0.5$ Yukawa interaction both in LLL are shown in Figure \ref{fig_stm_laughlin}.
-For relatively long-range e-e interactions such as LLL Coulomb, this state is buried among higher-energy excitations, making it undetectable as an isolated peak in electron tunneling.
+The low-energy spectrum for a system containing three Laughlin 1/3 anyons with realistic electron-electron interactions has already been shown in Figure \ref{fig_l3qh_real} (a), where the most tightly bound anyon cluster state ($\Delta M = 0$ state) lies at significantly higher energy than the other low-lying excitations for relatively long-range e-e interactions such as LLL Coulomb.
 As the screening parameter $\lambda$ increases, all quasihole excitations shift downward and gradually separate from the high-energy continuum.
 The $\Delta M = 0$ state eventually becomes distinguishable from the gapped excitations but remains the highest in energy among all quasihole states.
-The LDOS results for different interactions are clearly distinguishable, as seen by comparing (a) and (b) in Figure \ref{fig_stm_laughlin}.
+The simulated LDOS for $FWHM=0.003$ and $0.005$ under e-e Coulomb interaction and $\lambda=0.5$ Yukawa interaction, both in LLL, are shown in Figure \ref{fig_stm_laughlin}.
+The LDOS results for different interactions are clearly distinguishable as in Figure \ref{fig_stm_laughlin}.
 This indicates that LDOS can serve as a fingerprint for characterising the effective interactions among anyons.